 Students must successfully complete each year of the program, excluding electives, prior to progressing to any nursing course in the next year.

-\Electives may be chosen from any of the courses within Queen's University.
-SOCY 122 is strongly recommended as one elective choice.
+Electives may be chosen from any of the courses within Queen's University.

 Courses below P10 (010) level (for example MATH 006 or MATH P06) may not be used for credit in the nursing program.